 Three Types of Group Lessons for All Types of Students

 As much as I believe small group music lessons are ideal for almost every student, I know that the standard type of group lesson is not ideal for everyone.
-And, everyone needs at least a little bit of 1-on-1 instruction to help them address their biggest challenges.
+Everyone needs at least a little bit of 1-on-1 instruction to help them address their biggest challenges.

-That’s why I created three out-of-box styles of small group music lessons and will be giving my students the opportunity to choose from the one (or two) they like best.
+That’s why I created three unique styles of small group music lessons and will be giving my students the opportunity to choose from the style(s) they like best.

 Two or Three students will share one lesson time (30-45 mins)